QiD: ANONYMOUS NEUROMORPHIC IDENTITY TECHNOLOGY

 Is the technology available for testing?

-How is QiD affected by a person’s natural ageing process?
+How is QiD affected by natural ageing?

 What about identical twins?